dpalwallet/DPalWallet/README.md

 DPal store the private key in locally and won't record the private key in the server.

 So your Doge is your Doge, but keep the phrase(12 words)/key safty in your own way it's necessary.
-Your can use your own Phrase
+You can use your own Phrase
 recovery the wallet at any time.

 * user using dpal wallet is easy to tip to any one.